-Before we play, there are some essential terms to understand, such as:
+Before we play, there are some essential terms to understand:

-Players can have a look at their cards and place their bets except for the banker.
-At the same time, another card is held face down around the table.
-Before the game begins, minimum and maximum bets need to be mutually agreed between the players and the dealer.
-As your objective is to get the highest total less than or equal to 21, Pontoon has a similar scoring system to Blackjack.
+Players can look at their cards and place their bets except for the banker.
+At the same time, another card is held face-down around the table.
+Before the game begins, players and the dealer need to mutually agree upon minimum and maximum bets.
+As your objective is to get the highest total less than or equal to 21.
+It has a similar scoring system to Blackjack.

 Face cards: Scored at face value.